borg286/minecraft2/README.md

 ![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_14.png)

-* Empty sack of holding[Cyclic] can pick up chests and crates w/o weighing you down like dollies did
+* Empty sack of holding[Cyclic] can pick up chests and **crates** w/o weighing you down like dollies did.
+This makes mining trips super productive.
+No longer do you need to manage your personal inventory.

 * Leather Backpack[Iron Backpacks]: Seems like equipping the backpack is often disabled, but can be right clicked to give you 2 more rows of inventory slots.
 Iron, Gold, and Diamond progressively upgrades them.